 - What if you don't pay your Council Tax by Direct Debit?

 You will get the money anyway.
-We are sending out letters to everyone who qualifies in April and May with a voucher which you can cash in at any UK Post Office.
-You will need to take your voucher and your ID, or you can ask for a bank payment instead.
+Eligible residents should have received their voucher, which you can cash in at any UK Post Office.
+You will need to take your voucher and your ID, or you can ask for a bank payment instead

 - I pay my Council Tax via Direct Debit but I still haven't received my payment.
 What do I do?

 If you are eligible for the energy rebate and pay your council tax by direct debit but you have not received your payment, please check the following before contacting us:

 - That a name on the Council Tax bill matches the name on the bank account that Council Tax is paid from